 City and recreational pools

-This group includes larger complexes with multiple pools, slides and children’s play parks, as well as smaller ones, even with just a single pool, but too civilized to be considered wild springs, yet too “pooly” to qualify as a spa 🤷♂️
+This is quite a diverse category and perhaps the most difficult to define.
+These are places for people seeking relaxation in the water, but also encouraging swimming or family fun.
+This group includes larger complexes with multiple pools, slides and children’s play parks (like Laugardalslaug in Reykjavik), as well as smaller ones, even with just a single pool, but too civilized to be considered wild springs, yet too “pooly” to qualify as a SPA (e.g. Hofsós Sundlaug).

 Most of these places are surrounded by a fence, but sometimes you can still observe the surroundings from the inside.